 - Separate study options in computing and risk management as critical focal points in today’s markets

-Our MS program offers exceptional value, and as a consequence of our self-sustaining status, we do not charge nonresident or international tuition rates.
 All students pay the same price per credit, which is assessed annually and subject to change effective each summer quarter.
+We do not charge nonresident or international tuition rates as a result of our self-sustaining status.

-For the 2016-2017 academic year, the fee rate is $945 per credit.
-The complete 42-credit MS costs $39,690 in course fees.
-These fees do not include UW student fees and assessments, such as mandatory charges for registration, technology services, the universal U-PASS (public transit), and UW student activity fees.
-These vary, but are generally less than $500 per quarter.
+For the 2022-2023 academic year, the fee rate is $1,085 per credit.
+The complete 42-credit MS costs $45,570 in course tuition.
+This does not include UW student fees and assessments, such as mandatory charges for registration, technology services, the universal U-PASS (public transit), and UW student activity fees.
+These vary, but are approximately $500 per quarter.

 Course fees also exclude optional university charges, such as health insurance, student housing, and meal plans, as well as textbooks and other personal expenses.

 Some students may be recommended or required to take preparatory courses to fill skill gaps or refresh their coursework.
 Please refer to the Quantitative Fundamentals Certificate page for more details.
 Additionally, academic credit for CFRM 601, taken for an organized internship or international CPT opportunity, are charged less than traditional program courses.
 Neither of these course types count toward the 42-credit program minimum.